argoneuscze/StriveUtils/README.md

 This is a tool that (for now) replaces the P2 RISC gauge with P2 Wall damage.

 It's still a very barebones prototype, but it should work.
-Effects in online play are unknown, but will probably lead to desyncs and/or crashes.
+Effects in online play are unknown, but will probably lead to desyncs and/or crashes, as it directly writes into memory.

 Use at your own risk.